RobAlexander/libfaults/README.md

 Compiling
 ---------

-_This assumes you are using the environment variable `$PSINSTALLPATH` to specify the root installation directory._

-Change into the build directory of libfaults, configure `cmake` then compile:
+Change into the build directory of libfaults and configure `cmake`:

     $ cd libfaults/build
-    $ cmake .. -DCMAKE_INSTALL_PREFIX=$PSINSTALLPATH
+    $ cmake ..

+Compile libfaults, run the unit tests and install if they all pass:

     $ make && make test && make install